 Will you install kits?

 I am no longer able to install all of the kits requested.
 (I'm a retired university professor and don't want to spend my retirement between the engine and grain tank of a combine.)
 That is why I've posted the Youtube installation videos for each model.
 If you are unable to do the installation yourself, you can ask your dealer about help.
-If I can locate a student who wants summer work doing installations, I'll recommend them.
+I can also recommend at least one contract installer in North Dakota, who has installed a number or tin kits.